eslammongy/helper_app/README.md

 Room Library
 for app database and i create some realationships between table

+Coroutines Library
+to manage long-running tasks in app

 Retrofit Library

 for connecting app with weather api and get the current weather data and get Daily forecast for 7 days